 AVA steel-reinforced hose is a rubber hose that lies flat along the ground and is thus as very cooperative during use.
 The hose has a rubberized protection that can wears out after a time or under heavy use.
 If frost from the inside creates cracks, or wear from the outside exposes the steel wires that are braided together in the middle, this steel can then rust and create a leak.
 Steel-reinforced rubber hoses are therefore not an eternally solid hose, but a hose that is very user freindly.
 Pure professional/industrial hoses often use a different coating on the outside that is more robust against wear and tear, but contains substances that are nowhere near as environmentally friendly as our rubberized coating.
 Here we have therefore focused on ease of use and a more sustainable environmental choice.

-Another pro for this type of hose is that in the case of serious damage, the affected section can be cut away, and a hose workshop (or you yourself if you care capable!) can easily splice the hose back together with the damaged section removed.
+Another pro for this type of hose is that in the case of serious damage, the affected section can be cut away, and a hose workshop (or anyone with the right tool) can easily splice the hose back together with the damaged section removed.

 AVA Flex hose is a soft hose with a different surface, and without steel inside.
 These are somewhat more resistant to frost, and can also be used if you experience problems with the rubber on the steel-reinforced hose leaving marks on a surface, perhaps typically when washing boats or brightly coloured outdoor tiles.
 The hose may curl somewhat at cold temperatures, but far less than a typical high-pressure hose.
 We recommend fully extending the hose before starting.